Lazerbeak12345/bad-mitten-browser/README.md

 - They need to try to be as wide as possible, but once they are too small, hide like it does already.
-- They need (x) buttons to close them.

 I would like the titlebar to have these changes: